buccaneerai/rxjs-stats/docs/operators/mean.md

 None

 ### Options
-- `hotstart: Object {average: Number, sum: Number, index: Number`: Sets a [hotstart](https://app.gitbook.com/@brianbuccaneer/s/rxjs-stats/guides/hot-start) value so that the mean calculation can continue from a non-zero starting point (instead of a blank state).
+- `initialState: Object {average: Number, sum: Number, index: Number`: Sets a [hotstart](https://app.gitbook.com/@brianbuccaneer/s/rxjs-stats/guides/hot-start) value so that the mean calculation can continue from a non-zero starting point (instead of a blank state).

 ### Returns
 `Number`.
 (The current mean of the `Observable`.)